rust-lang/rfcs/text/3127-trim-paths.md

 1. Path to the source files of the standard and core library (sysroot) will begin with `/rustc/[rustc commit hash]`.
    E.g. `/home/username/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/src/rust/library/core/src/result.rs` ->
    `/rustc/fe72845f7bb6a77b9e671e6a4f32fe714962cec4/library/core/src/result.rs`
-2. Path to the working directory will be replaced with `.`.
-E.g. `/home/username/crate/src/lib.rs` -> `./src/lib.rs`.
+2. Path to the working directory will be stripped.
+E.g. `/home/username/crate/src/lib.rs` -> `src/lib.rs`.
 3. Path to packages outside of the working directory will be replaced with `[package name]-[version]`.
 E.g. `/home/username/deps/foo/src/lib.rs` -> `foo-0.1.0/src/lib.rs`

 When a path to the source files of the standard and core library is *not* in scope for sanitisation, the emitted path will depend on if `rust-src` component